The Winnipeg Jets have developed one of the NHL's most passionate fan bases.

-In the Flames game, however, the moneyline makes more sense.
+In the Pedators game, however, the moneyline makes more sense.
 Despite the increased payout on a puck line wager, the implied win probability drops more than 20%.
 Additionally, the moneyline only requires a $140 bet to win $100.

 Totals are a great way to bet on a game without wagering on the final result.
 Game total lines are typically set at 5.5 or 6.5 goals and you’ll be able to wager on whether the two teams will go over or under the total.

-The totals market is also commonly listed as the over/under or O/U. All represent the same betting option and are generally listed around -110 per side.
+The totals market is also commonly listed as the over/under or O/U. All represent the same betting option and are generally listed at around -110 per side.